fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_AdvancedGuide.md

 ```
 TYPED_TEST(FooTest, DoesBlah) {
-  // Inside a test, refer to the special name TypeParam to get the type
+  // Inside a test, refer to the special id TypeParam to get the type
   // parameter.
 Since we are inside a derived class template, C++ requires
   // us to visit the members of FooTest via 'this'.
   TypeParam n = this->value_;